 In August 2020, we entered into a Loan Agreement with Hercules Capital, Inc. ("Hercules") pursuant to a term loan, subject to certain terms and conditions and \$25.0 million was advanced to us on the date of execution of the Loan Agreement.
-The milestones for the remaining tranches have not yet been reached and, as of June 30, 2022 will not be reached.
-We will make interest only payments through September 1, 2022 and then we will be required to repay the principal balance and interest in equal monthly installments through August 1, 2024.
+In August 2022, we met certain clinical and capital raising milestones, which extended the interest only period to March 2023.
+As such, we will continue to make interest only payments through March 1, 2023 and then we will be required to repay the principal balance and interest in equal monthly installments through August 1, 2024.
 In December 2021, we entered into an amendment to our Loan and Security Agreement under the terms of which, Hercules (including any of its assignees) has the option for a period of six (6) months to convert up to \$5.0 million of the outstanding principal under the existing loan into shares of our common stock.
 Under the Loan Amendment, the required cash reserve amount shall be reduced by the principal amount of the converted loan to not less than \$10 million.
-As of December 31, 2021, we issued 1,727,361 shares of our common stock reducing our outstanding loan principal balance by \$2.3 million.
+As of December 31, 2021, we issued 172,736 shares of our common stock reducing our outstanding loan principal balance by \$2.3 million.
 As of February 14, 2022, the remaining \$2.7 million of debt principal was converted to equity, and reducing the required cash reserve to \$10 million.
-In addition, the interest only period may extend by up to a maximum of nine months to June 1, 2023 should we meet specific milestones related to our clinical trials and raising additional capital.
+In addition, the interest only period may extend an additional three months to June 1, 2023 should we meet specific milestones related to our clinical trials and raising additional capital.
 There have been no material adverse events in connection with the Loan Agreement with Hercules and the substantial doubt regarding our ability to continue as a going concern does not currently constitute a material adverse event under the terms of the Loan Agreement.